community.sops.sops_encrypt module – Encrypt data with SOPS

 The AWS access key ID to use for requests to AWS.

-Sets the environment variable AWS_ACCESS_KEY_ID for the sops call.
+Sets the environment variable AWS_ACCESS_KEY_ID for the SOPS call.

 aws_profile